w-pay/sdk-wpay-jvm/README.md

-# Woolworths Village Android SDK
+# Woolworths Village Wallet Android SDK

-This project contains a collection of libraries that form the SDK to facilitate Android applications accessing the Village API.
+This project contains an Android library that can facilitate applications accessing the Village API.

 The SDK is currently in development.
 Therefore parts may change.